kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 ## easy

-the notifications of saving and or the random displays that pop out of the bottom must be removed upon release

-when clicking any field that accepts values in the creator the ap should not defopult to typing in the field

 features that require a choise need to be noted

-recoveries must better show their value

 chaging fury subclass must remove stormwight kits

-save 6+ must be save 6 or save >= 6

 some hero classes and features grant skills. those skills may have been picked in another choice nod earlier. if there is such an occurence the logic should accomudate.